rootstrap/blog/content/Refactoring - Sebastian Herrera.md

-# Refactoring
+# Refactoring: improve your code quality
-If you are reading this article I can assume that you are a software developer, you have probably both heard the term “refactoring” and applied it yourself (conscious or not) several times in the code you have written.
-To begin, let's see the definition:
+If you are reading this article I can assume that you are a software developer, you have probably both heard the term “refactoring” and applied it yourself (conscious or not) several times while coding.
+To begin, let's review the definition:

 **Refactoring (noun):
 A change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior.**

-I became interested in the topic once in my early years as a developer, when I was asked to refactor a piece of code that had plenty of opportunities for improvement.
+I became interested in the topic in my early years as a developer when I was asked to refactor a piece of code that had plenty of opportunities for improvement.
 It was a very long method with several steps that performed different things, even with multiple responsibilities.

-My first approach to that refactoring was to apply lots of “Extract Method” to that long method, giving those extracted the most representative names that I could find, for them and for the parameters.
+My first approach to this code refactoring was to apply the “Extract Method” multiple times to that long method, giving those extracted the most representative names that I could find, for them, and for the parameters.
 When I finished doing that, I felt that the code was much better and that I had accomplished the task I was assigned.

 Then I presented it to the architect of the project, and he instantly noticed that my refactoring skills were similar to my guitar-playing skills (FYI: I don't play guitar, I just play air guitar).
 As any good mentor should do, he saw an opportunity for me to improve, so we paired up, and had about 3 different 1-2 hours long working sessions, designing a new solution together, applying some design patterns here and there.

-After reaching a really much better solution than the original, I really liked what we had done, and I saw a lot of potential in this technique.
-A code that already worked, now it still worked the same, but it was much easier to understand and modify when needed.
+After reaching a much better solution than the original, I really liked what we had done, and I saw a lot of potential in this technique.
+A code that already worked, now was much easier to understand and modify when needed.

-Last year, I felt that I definitely could keep improving my skills, so after searching for book recommendations, I reached one very well known: "Refactoring" by Martin Fowler.
-Now I can say that I understand why it is so recommended.
+Last year, I felt that I definitely could keep improving my skills, so after searching for book recommendations, I found one very well known: "Refactoring" by Martin Fowler.
+After reading it, I can understand why it's so often recommended.
 This topic I became interested long ago, now made much more sense to me.

-For you interested in the origins of things, refactoring wasn’t invented by Martin Fowler as some people might think.
-He says that he learned this technique from Kent Beck and a group of developers of a community of Smalltalk language back in the 90s, and by that time there were just a few articles and thesis about it, but there were no books.
+For those interested in the origin of things, refactoring wasn’t invented by Martin Fowler as some people might think.
+He shared that he learned this technique from Kent Beck and a group of developers of a community of Smalltalk language back in the 90s, and during that time there were just a few articles and thesis about refactoring, but there were no books.

 So, enough introduction, this is about what I learned from that book.

-## 1) WHY TO DO REFACTORING?
+## 1) WHY IS REFACTORING IMPORTANT?
 Maybe the most important question to ask yourself before doing anything, is why should you do it, meaning what value does it give in return.

 These are some of the main reasons why doing refactoring is recommended:
 - Refactoring improves the design of software.
-  - Creating software that has a good architecture isn't something that can be done the first time.
+  - Creating software that has good architecture isn't something that can be done the first time.
 The design we believe that best fits today, might not be the one that best fits next week.
   - Without refactoring the design of the program will decay over time.
 - Refactoring makes software easier to understand.
   - *“Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”* - Martin Fowler